 The Low-Income Home Energy Assistance Program (LIHEAP), which began accepting applications for the current program year on October 1, 2020, provides up to $1,000 in grant support for your energy bills.
 However, you must act now to secure funding as LIHEAP is a first come, first served program and is only available until the money runs out.

 You may also be able to receive financial assistance through Helping Hands, a program, funded by Atlantic City Electric, providing $1 million annually to help struggling customers meet their energy needs.
-These funds are dispersed to limited-income residents through the Affordable Housing Alliance, Catholic Charities of the Diocese of Camden, and the People for People Foundation.
+These funds are dispersed to limited-income residents through the Affordable Housing Alliance and Catholic Charities of the Diocese of Camden.

 We understand our customers and communities have been significantly affected by the pandemic.
 If you have fallen behind on your energy bills, we will continue to work with you.
 If you find yourself in this position, please contact us to establish payment arrangements and secure energy assistance.